sudomesh/sudowrt-firmware/README.md

 * does the [admin panel](https://github.com/sudomesh/peoplesopen-dash) work (with default pw and changed pw)
 * does the default root password expire after a day
 * are the instructions provided in zeroconf_succeeded text helpful... :)

-# Rebuilding firmware

-The untested rebuild script was removed in [this commit](https://github.com/sudomesh/sudowrt-firmware/commit/78c7293bc4ac1d39d28311234a6a1ddb72f9c2c3).
-Further investigation needs to be done as to how to expedite the build process and prevent it from rebuilding the OpenWrt toolchain on every build.